azzamsa/awesome-cl-software/README.md

 #### Databases

-- [Pgchart](https://github.com/dimitri/pgcharts) - a self-contained web application that takes as input an SQL query text and outputs its data as a chart.
+- [Pgchart](https://github.com/dimitri/pgcharts) - A self-contained web application that takes as input an SQL query text and outputs its data as a chart.
-- [Pgloader](https://github.com/dimitri/pgloader/) - a data loading tool for PostgreSQL.
+- [Pgloader](https://github.com/dimitri/pgloader/) - A data loading tool for PostgreSQL.
 Re-written from Python for a 30x speed gain ([blog post](http://tapoueh.org/blog/2014/05/14-pgloader-got-faster.html)).

 #### IDE